 Now you need to drill two mounting holes, one on each side of the windscreen frame.
-You're going to need a long $\frac{1}{4}$ " drill bit to drill this hole:
+You're going to need a long 1/4" drill bit to drill this hole:

 Positioning of the hole is pretty "free-form".
-You want it about the middle of the block, but far enough out from the edge of the windscreen frame that you can still tap a bolt into the hole.
-Once you have the hole drilled, install a 2" /4" hex head bolt using washers on both sides and a nut on the under side.
+You want it along the centerline of the block, and far enough out from the edge of the windscreen frame that you can still tap a bolt into the hole.
+Once you have the hole drilled, install a 2" 1⁄4" hex head bolt using washers on both sides and a nut on the under side.